Scroojalix/CountdownAPI/README.md

-# Countdown API
+# Countdown API - ARCHIVED
-Simple API for controlling Countdowns for use on spigot servers Very bare bones at the moment, but may work on it a bit more eventually.
+Simple API for controlling Countdowns for use on spigot servers.

+No longer working on this as a separate project.
+Code has been merged into [MinigameAPI](https://github.com/Scroojalix/MinigameAPI).